AI-Nexus-Org/AI-NEXUS/README.md

-# 3D AI Character Chat Application
+# AI-NEXUS: 3D AI Character Chat Application

 A web application that leverages 3D AI characters to provide interactive text and voice responses to user questions.
 The application consists of a React frontend and Node.js backend with OpenAI and ElevenLabs integration for AI responses and voice synthesis.